manuel-crispino/manuel-crispino/README.md

 ---

+If you appreciate my work and want to support my projects, you can sponsor me here:

 [![Sponsor me](https://img.shields.io/badge/Sponsor-💖-pink)](https://github.com/sponsors/manuel-crispino)

+---

 ### 🌟 **About Me**
 🧑‍💻 Hello there!
 I'm **Manuel Crispino**, a passionate **developer, problem solver, and tech enthusiast**.